 International Mooting: Willem C. Vis & Jessup

-Invitation to Apply for La Trobe Law’s International Mooting Program
+Information regarding La Trobe Law School’s International Mooting Program

 For information about the Vis Moot and the benefits of being a La Trobe Vis mooter see the special edition of Amicus https://issuu.com/latrobelsa/docs/amicus_edn_3._final.1.

 The Vis Moot is the world’s most prestigious private international law mooting competition.
 The competition’s oral rounds are held in Hong Kong, Vis (East) Moot and Vienna Vis Moot in the three weeks preceding Easter each year.

 The Vis Moot is a mock-arbitration competition requiring students to research international commercial arbitration and the international sale of goods.
 Students must research and apply these laws to a hypothetical case between two private companies from different States, prepare two sets of written legal arguments (one for each side in the dispute), and then prepare for the oral rounds where they will arguing the case against law schools from around the world.